Frequently Asked Questions

 There are currently seven states that have adopted legislation authorizing the use of special tax districts.
 St. Louis, MO, established the first such in 1969, using its funds to support the art museum, the zoo and the museum of science.
 In Denver, CO, the Scientific and Cultural Facilities District also supports arts and culture, the zoo, botanic gardens and others.

-But the Allegheny County Regional Asset District is a unique national model of combining tax relief, support for regional assets, and funding for municipal expenses.
+However, the Allegheny County Regional Asset District is a unique national model of combining tax relief, support for regional assets, and funding for municipal expenses.
 The creation of the District provided a countywide vehicle for county/city cooperation and ended attempts to shift asset funding responsibilities from one level of government to another.
 RAD is a way for providing public support that is fair and equitable.

 Where can I get more information?